osohq/oso/docs/changelogs/vNEXT.rst

 Other bugs & improvements
 =========================

 - When an inline query fails, the query that failed is printed in the error message.
+- Fixed a bug whereby running the oso REPL from within a Node.js REPL session would result in duplicated STDIN and overlapping STDOUT streams.